MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/security-check-with-attempts/index.md

 ---

 ## Overview
-This abstract class extends `SecurityCheckWithExternalization` and implements most of it methods to simplify usage.
-The only 2 methods required to implement are `validateCredentials` and `createChallenge`.
+This abstract class extends `SecurityCheckWithExternalization` and implements most of its methods to simplify usage.
+The only two methods required to implement are `validateCredentials` and `createChallenge`.
 This class is good for simple flows that just need to validate some arbitrary credentials to grant access.

 This class also provides built-in capabilities to block access after a set number of attempts.